javierriveracastro/betteroll-swade/docs/Global-Actions.md

 }
 ```

-It's also recommended to add to your module settings an option to let the user turn on this feature.
-Maybe the user wants to use his own global actions.
+It's also recommended to add an option to your module settings to let the user turn on this feature, e.g., maybe the user wants to use their own global actions.

 ```js
 if (game.settings.get("yourModuleID", "TurnOnOrOffMyModuleGlobalActions")) {